Shared interests and values

 Benefits for exporters

-The EU is New Zealand’s 4th largest trading partner, with two-way trade in goods and services worth NZ$17.5 billion in 2021.
+The EU is New Zealand’s 4th largest trading partner, with two-way trade in goods and services worth NZ$20.2 billion in 2022.
 It is one of New Zealand’s most important markets, with close to 450 million high-income consumers.

 New Zealand goods exports to the EU incurred estimated tariff duties of NZ$115 million per annum in the period 2017-2019 (i.e. pre-COVID 19).
-Under the FTA:
+Tariff savings will have increased somewhat since that time because there has been a 4.6% increase in EU goods imports from New Zealand over the subsequent three-year period (i.e. 2020-2022).

 - 91% of New Zealand’s current goods trade to the EU will enter duty free from day one, rising to 97% after seven years; and